How will my brand benefit from storytelling photography?

 How can I use the images?

-When you hire me as your photographer, you are given high resolution digital files to use anyway you see fit to grow and market your brand.
-Past clients have used their images on their websites, social channels, tradeshow displays, investor reports and presentations, published editorial features, print and online advertising, digital menu systems, B2B sales menus, speaking engagements, and more.
+When you hire me as your photographer, you receive high resolution digital files to use anyway you see fit to grow and market your brand.
+Past clients have used their images on websites, social channels, tradeshow displays, investor reports and presentations, published editorial features, print and online advertising, digital menu systems, B2B sales menus, speaking engagements, and more.
+The only restriction is that you cannot sell or license the images to a third party or enter them into competitions.

 What are your rates?